Marvin Minsky: Contributions in computer science

+In the early 1970s, at the MIT Artificial Intelligence Lab, Minsky and Papert began to develop what came to be known as the Society of Mind theory.
+The theory describes intelligence as the possible product of the interaction of non-intelligent parts.
+Minsky said that ideas for the theory came from his work in trying to create a machine that uses a robotic arm, a videocamera, and a computer to build with children's blocks.
+In 1986, he published The Society of Mind, a comprehensive book on the theory that—unlike most of his previously published work—was written for the general public.

-In 2006, Minsky published The Emotion Machine, a book that critiques many popular theories of how human minds work and suggests alternative theories, often replacing simple ideas with more complex ones.
-Drafts of the book are available on his website.
+In 2006, Minsky published The Emotion Machine, a book that critiques many popular theories of how the human mind works, and suggests alternative theories, often replacing simple ideas with more complex ones.

+Miscellaneous interests

+Minsky examined the possibility that extraterrestrial life may think like humans, thus permitting communication.

-Minsky also invented a "gravity machine" that will ring a bell if the gravitational constant changes, a theoretical possibility that is not expected to occur in the foreseeable future.
+Minsky invented a "gravity machine" that rings a bell if the gravitational constant changes, a theoretical possibility not expected to occur in the foreseeable future.

 Role in popular culture

-Minsky was an adviser on Stanley Kubrick's movie 2001: A Space Odyssey; one of the movie's characters, Victor Kaminski, was named in Minsky's honor.
-Minsky is mentioned explicitly in Arthur C. Clarke's novel of the same name, where he is portrayed as achieving a crucial breakthrough in artificial intelligence in the then-future 1980s, paving the way for HAL 9000 in the early 21st century:
+Minsky was an adviser to Stanley Kubrick on his movie 2001: A Space Odyssey; one of the movie's characters, Victor Kaminski, was named in Minsky's honor.
+Arthur C. Clarke's novel of the same name explicitly mentions Minsky.
+In it, he achieves a crucial breakthrough in artificial intelligence in the then-future 1980s, paving the way for HAL 9000 in the early 21st century:

 In the 1980s, Minsky and Good had shown how artificial neural networks could be generated automatically—self replicated—in accordance with any arbitrary learning program.
 Artificial brains could be grown by a process strikingly analogous to the development of a human brain.
 In any given case, the precise details would never be known, and even if they were, they would be millions of times too complex for human understanding.

-In "The Law of Non-Contradiction", episode 3 of the television anthology series Fargo (Season 3), at least two allusions to Minsky are made.
-The first is through the depiction of a "useless machine": a device Minsky invented as a philosophical joke.
-Claude Shannon, Minsky's mentor at Bell Labs, built the first working prototype of this machine.
-The second is through the depiction of an animation of a robot called "minsky"—a character in the sci-fi novel The Planet Wyh.
+A useless box based on Minsky's design, at the moment when a device emerges from the box to switch it off.

+While working at Bell Labs in 1952, Minsky proposed a design for a useless machine he called the "ultimate machine".
+When switched on, a device emerges from it to switch it back off.
+Claude Shannon, Minsky's mentor at the time, built the first working prototype.
+After seeing it, Arthur C. Clarke said, "There is something unspeakably sinister about a machine that does nothing—absolutely nothing—except switch itself off".
+The design regained popularity online in the 2010s.
+The Fargo episode "The Law of Non-Contradiction" includes a useless box and an android named Minsky.